Virginia Tech® home

 Third-Party Models

-INM is a noise impact model developed by the Federal Aviation Administration (FAA).
-INM evaluates aircraft noise impacts around airports.
+AEDT is a noise and emissions model developed by the Federal Aviation Administration (FAA).
+AEDT evaluates aircraft noise impacts around airports.
 The ATSL has experience in generating custom case studies for local airports to quantify the noise impact changes in the future.
-Please visit the INM website for more information about the model.
+Please visit the AEDT website for more information about the model.

 Sector Design and Analysis Tool (SDAT)